 Yeah, it’s hard to imagine eating chocolate for breakfast is actually healthy.
-But we pack nothing but whole food and healthy fats into this smoothie recipe with yogurt and added protein to boot!
+But this smoothie recipe is packed with whole food and healthy fats, yogurt, and added protein to boot!

 Coconut oil and almond butter provide the fat needed to satiate the appetite to ward off the morning munchies until lunchtime rolls around.
 There’s coffee involved here for that energy boost we all need in the morning so you can skip that second cup that gets cold anyway because your busy.

 Banana and dates bring a touch of natural sweetness and fiber to help get you going later too, if you know what I mean. (wink)

 This post may contain affiliate links.
 For more information, please see our Disclosure Policy.

 Make it ahead for a quick grab and go breakfast smoothie

 Like any smoothie, you can customize it to suit your taste and get your mornings started right.
 It also works as a make-ahead breakfast because there isn’t a lot of fruit to turn brown and unappetizing.

 Blend it up without the ice and it will be good for up to three days in the fridge.

 Of course, the brand of protein powder you use will make a difference in texture, so I recommend Naked Nutrition Whey Protein or Thrive Market Whey Protein (requires membership) to avoid any gritty textures.